Maintenance and Safety of Hybrid and Plug-In Electric Vehicles

 The advanced batteries used in these vehicles have a limited number of charging cycles (the number of times the battery can be charged and discharged, also called "cycle life").
 Check with the dealer about battery life and warranties and consider the manufacturer's battery recycling policy.
 Some automotive battery systems utilize liquid coolant to maintain safe operating temperatures.
 These systems may require regular checks.
 Ask your dealer or refer to your owner's manual for more information.

-The batteries in electric drive vehicles are generally designed to last for the expected lifetime of the vehicle.
-The Toyota Prius HEV, which has been sold in the United States since 2001, has had less than 0.003% battery failures (source: HybridCars.com).
+The batteries in electric-drive vehicles are generally designed to last for the expected lifetime of the vehicle.
+The Toyota Prius HEV, which has been sold in the United States since 2001, has experienced less than 0.003% battery failures (source: HybridCars.com).
 Several manufacturers offer 8-year/100,000 mile warranties for their EV and PHEV batteries.

 Manufacturers have not published pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
 However, battery prices are expected to decline as technology improves and production volumes increase.